evgeniums/cpp-validator/docs/index.md

 There are a few built-in adapter types implemented in `cpp-validator` library:
 - [default adapter](#default-adapter) that applies validation to an [object](#object) by invoking [operators](#operator) one by one as specified in a [validator](#validator);
 - [reporting adapter](#reporting-adapter) that does the same as [default adapter](#default-adapter) with addition of constructing a [report](#report) describing an error if validation fails;
-- [failed members adapter](#failed-members-adapter) that collects names of object's members that didn't path validation;
+- [failed members adapter](#failed-members-adapter) that collects names of object's members that failed to pass validation;
 - [prevalidation adapter](#prevalidation-adapter) that validates only one [member](#member) and constructs a [report](#report) if validation fails;
 - [filtering adapter](#partial-validation) used to filter member paths before validation.